pythonhealthdatascience/llm_simpy_models/README.md

 conda env create -f binder/environment.yml
 ```

-This will create a conda environment called `gen_simpy`.
+This will create a conda environment called `gen_simpy_apps`.
 To activate:

 ```
-conda activate gen_simpy
+conda activate gen_simpy_apps
 ```

+This environment is a simplified version of that from the [llm_simpy](https://github.com/pythonhealthdatascience/llm_simpy) repository, containing only the dependencies required for running the apps.

 ## 🖥️ Viewing the apps locally